 This illustrates a general principle: For single events, the value of the data drops off very quickly over time.

-Now let’s look not at a single event, but at events in aggregate.
+Now let’s look not at a single event, but events in aggregate.
 To extend our example, we are looking not at a single person searching for nearby pizza, but at all the people who searched for pizza within an area and over time.
 By looking at the aggregate data, we can learn new things.
 We can search for trends and do some forecasting, for example.

 So aggregate data shows an opposite pattern from single-event data: It might not be exceptionally valuable at the time of any one event, but its value increases dramatically over time as it allows for better and better forecasts.

-There are times, too, when you need both in order to make sense of even a single event—if you’re doing fraud analytics, for example.
+There are times, too, when you need both to make sense of even a single event—if you’re doing fraud analytics, for example.
 And there is the challenge: Most systems are designed to handle one kind of data or the other, either single events or aggregate data.
 Many organizations end up using different systems, depending on specific use cases, which can get messy.

 What this does is, essentially, expand the user for your data in new and innovative ways.
 Providing your users with actionable data allows you to bring more value, using something you already have.